 Taking or verifying instructions from you;

-Subject to your right to withdraw consent, providing you with offers or services based on the approximate location provided by your mobile device (also called “location-based advertising”)
+With your consent, providing you with offers or services based on the approximate location provided by your mobile device (also called “location-based advertising”).

 If you no longer wish to receive commercial electronic messages, please let us know by following the unsubscribe directions provided in every commercial electronic message.
 For more information see How Do I Change My Privacy Choices?